MixAnalogue/Raspberry-Pi-Encoder/README.md

 ```

 This will:
-- Install minimal X server and desktop environment
+- Install minimal X server (Xorg) and Openbox window manager
-- Configure auto-login to desktop
+- Configure auto-login to console with automatic X server startup
-- Enable graphical boot
+- Set up for kiosk mode operation

-After installation, reboot when prompted. **If you're using full Raspberry Pi OS with desktop, skip this step.**
+After installation, reboot when prompted.
+The system will auto-start X server on boot.

+**If you're using full Raspberry Pi OS with desktop, skip this step.**

 ### 3. Run the Installation Script